Charissa Moulton, MS, CCC-SLP, CLC

 As an adult, there are a variety of medical conditions or injuries that can lead to a disruption in our ability to communicate effectively.
 This can include a brain injury or stroke, Alzheimer’s, Parkinson’s disease, breathing problems, voice damage, or cancers of the head and neck, among many others.
 For someone who has never had difficulty communicating before, this disruption can be frustrating, disorienting, and scary.
 Speech therapy is here to help you learn to communicate effectively again and gain back your independence.
 This is usually done through a variety of methods, such as using communication boards of devices, teaching compensatory strategies, supporting the process of re-learning language, and providing education to patients and family.

 Communication is life.
 It is necessary to meet our basic needs, form and continue relationships, earn a living, and experience the world around us.
-That is why speech therapy is available at Blue Mountain Hospital District through Rehabilitation Services as an outpatient, inpatient and transitional care program, and now is available through Home Health.
+That is why speech therapy is available at Blue Mountain Hospital District through Rehabilitation Services as an outpatient, inpatient and transitional care program, and now is available through Home Care.
 If you or someone you know is experiencing difficulties in communication, swallowing, or cognitive-linguistic processing reach out to your primary care physician, or reach us in the Rehab Department at 541-575-4157.
 We are here to serve the health of you, our valued community.